pyepics/pyepics/doc/devices.rst

 .. module:: motor

 The Epics Motor record has over 100 fields associated with it.
-Of course, it is often preferrable to think of 1 Motor with many attributes than 100 or so separate PVs.
+Of course, it is often preferable to think of 1 Motor with many attributes than 100 or so separate PVs.
 Many of the fields of the Motor record are interrelated and influence other settings, including limits on the range of motion which need to be respected, and which may send notifications when